Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Magnetosphere and emission model

-where $\mu$ is the magnetic moment vector and $\mathbf{n}$ the unit vector pointing into the line of sight direction.
-This profile is not intended to reproduce exact pulse profiles but simply to easily locate the maximum of the radio peak that sets the phase zero for the radio and gamma-ray light-curves.
-Emission in the striped wind is located around the current which is identified by the location outside the light-cylinder where the radial magnetic field component reverses sign.
+where $\mu$ is the magnetic moment vector and $\mathbf{n}$ the unit vector pointing in the direction of the line of sight.
+This profile is not intended to reproduce exact pulse profiles but simply to easily locate the maximum of the radio peak that sets the phase zero for the radio and gamma-ray light curves.
+Emission in the striped wind is located around the current which is identified by the location outside the light cylinder where the radial magnetic field component reverses sign.
 In an ideal picture, this current sheet is infinitely thin, but due to dissipation, it will spread to a certain thickness depending on the plasma condition.
+The variation of the Gaussian profile does not affect the phase of prominent radio or gamma-ray peaks in our model.
+It only impacts on the width of the radio pulses.
+However, an exact fitting of the radio pulse profiles is out of the scope of this work; we only use its peak location to determine the phase zero for time alignment purposes.
+Moreover, by construction in our model, the radio peak intensity corresponds to the phase of the magnetic axis (north pole or south pole).
+We stress that only the radio pulse phase is needed, regardless of its shape, to constrain gamma-ray peak phases and thus the geometry of pulsars.

-The dipolar polar cap size has a half opening angle $\theta_{\mathrm{pc}} \approx \sin \theta_{\mathrm{pc}} = \sqrt{R/\rlc}$.
-This corresponds to a radio pulse profile width of $W \approx 3/2\,\theta_{\mathrm{pc}}$ and which takes into account the magnetic field line curvature, assuming a static dipole which is a good approximation at the surface as long as $R\ll\rlc$.
-For our 1.2~ms pulsar computed from the simulations, it corresponds to a width of $W\approx38\deg$, but for the sample of millisecond pulsars we have fitted below, with on average a 3~ms period, this width shrinks to $W\approx25\deg$.
-Therefore, when the observer line of sight~$\zeta$ lies within the radio emission beam ($\alpha - W \leq \zeta \leq \alpha + W$), one will still detect a radio pulse.
-We added this constrain in the fitting procedure explained in the next section.
+The dipolar polar cap size has a half opening angle of $\theta_{\mathrm{pc}} \approx \sin \theta_{\mathrm{pc}} = \sqrt{R/\rlc}$.
+This corresponds to a radio pulse profile width of $W \approx 3/2\,\theta_{\mathrm{pc}}$ , which also takes into account the magnetic field line curvature, assuming a static dipole which is a good approximation at the surface as long as $R\ll\rlc$.
+For our 1.2~ms pulsar computed from the simulations, this corresponds to a width of $W \approx 38^{\circ}$, but for the sample of MSPs we have fitted below, with a 3~ms period on average, this width shrinks to $W \approx 25^{\circ}$.
+Therefore, when the observer line of sight~$\zeta$ lies within the radio emission beam ($\alpha - W \leq \zeta \leq \alpha + W$), a radio pulse will still be detected.
+We added this constraint in the fitting procedure explained in the following section.

-\section{Fitting Method}
+\section{Fitting method}